 Homebuyers are best suited, but not limited to, Purpose Built Flats (not conversions) and non-period (1950’s onwards) Houses.

 Building Surveys are bespoke, in-depth reports completely tailored to your property.
-These reports will endeavour to identify & describe any defects and then offer remedial advice on any potential future liabilities visible within the property.
+These reports will endeavour to identify & describe defects and future liabilities to the property and then offer general remedial advice to help rectify the issues.

-They also incorporate more detailed advice on matters such as the surrounding areas, services and specialist information such as energy efficiency and fire safety than in the Homebuyers Report.
+They also incorporate more detailed advice than in a Homebuyers Report on matters such as the surrounding areas, services and specialist information such as energy efficiency and fire safety.

-Also included in a Building Survey is a Reinstatement Valuation for insurance purposes only, photo schedule and a more detailed desk Survey into things such as the subsoil and flood risk.
+Also included in a Building Survey is a Reinstatement Valuation for insurance purposes only and a more detailed desk Survey into things such as the subsoil and flood risk.

-Building Surveys are best suited, but not limited to, Converted or Period Purpose Built Flats and any type of House.
+Building Surveys are best suited, but not limited to, Converted Flats and Houses.

 Specific Defects Report